actions/checkout/README.md

 # checkout

-This action checks out your repository to `$GITHUB_WORKSPACE`, so that you so that your workflow can access the contents of your repository.
+This action checks out your repository to `$GITHUB_WORKSPACE`, so that your workflow can access the contents of your repository.

 # Usage